taupirho/oracle-forms5-11-upgrade/README.md

 article can be accessed at https://support.oracle.com (requires a login account).
 Search for Doc ID 2009262.1

-**Oracle continues its commitment to Oracle Forms.
+**"Oracle continues its commitment to Oracle Forms.
 New releases are being planned and new features and other improvements are currently being reviewed.
-New releases are planned to include some of the following, as well as many others:**
+New releases are planned to include some of the following, as well as many others:"**

 -   Design-time productivity improvements